 i-L 4.3500

-The substrate carrier has a dimension of 3.5 x 1.5 m.
-In addition to the bipolar plates for fuel cells the larger BiPs for electrolysers can also be coated.
+The internal transport system can accommodate substrates up to 3.5 x 1.5 m in size.
+Therefore, in addition to the bipolar plates for fuel cells, the significantly larger electrode plates or other components for electrolysers can also be coated.

 PVT system i l 4 3500 detail 01